katerebekah/NashvilleData/README.md

 #Angular, APIs, and Charts

-This project will be a basic Angular application that queries a open dataset from data.Nashville.gov and creates a chart and a list view.
+This project queries a open dataset from [data.Nashville.gov](data.nashville.gov) and creates a chart and a list view.

 ------
 ###Setup